killbill/killbill-analytics-plugin/reports/mrr/README.md

 | 24               | Pistol  | 2025-01-06 | 150.00 |
 | 24               | ALL     | 2025-01-06 | 150.00 |

+TODO: - add currency to view??
+// The first row in the above table indicates that on the date `2025-01-05`, the MRR for the `Pistol` product was $150 for `tenant_record_id=1`.

 ## Report UI: